-Concrete is made of cement, water, and coarse aggregates, when mixed together, they form a building material that hardens over time.
+There are several different types of concrete generally used for construction purposes, while concrete is made of cement, water, and coarse aggregates, when mixed together forms a building material that hardens over time.

 - Nature of aggregate materials used.